eclipse-sisu/sisu-project/org.eclipse.sisu.inject/src/site/markdown/named-index.md

 # Named Index

 Often Sisu's `SpaceModule` doesn't scan the full classpath at run time (for relevant annotations) but relies on a pre-generated index at `META-INF/sisu/javax.inject.Named`.
+This file contains the fully qualified class names (one class name per line).
+The line separator may be either `\n`, `\r` or `\r\n`.

 ## Generate the named index